Symmetric spaces for groups over involutive algebras and applications to Higgs bundles: Higgs bundle data

 \subsection{Higgs bundles for models associated to groups \texorpdfstring{$\mathrm{Sp}_2(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$}{}}

-We give next the description of Higgs bundle data for the quaternionic structures model of the symmetric space of groups $\mathrm{Sp}_2(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$ which is the most interesting case; descriptions for the rest three models given in Section \ref{sec:complex_models} can be obtained analogously.
+We give next the description of Higgs bundle data for the quaternionic structures model and the projective space model of the symmetric space of groups $\mathrm{Sp}_2(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$ which are the most interesting cases; descriptions for the rest two models given in Section \ref{sec:complex_models} can be obtained analogously.
+For $G=\mathrm{Sp}_2(A_{\mathbb{C}}, \sigma_{\mathbb{C}})$, the $G$-Higgs fields enjoy a geometric description as follows: